devindia/SoccerAI/README.md

 # SoccerAI
-Simple AI game which can play soccer itself .
+Simple AI game which can play soccer .
+Total project is created using java swing and AWT libraries .